Zimbabwe's new leader: Emmerson Mnangagwa prepares to take power

 "It was sad to see the founder of the nation, a person who stood up for principles and who really believed in education, stick around too long.
 Far too long and no longer engage in democratic principles," he said.

-"We were pleased to see the outpouring in the streets people are talking now, all over, you can hear their opinion... they are happy.
+"We were pleased to see the outpouring in the streets people are talking now, all over, you can hear their opinion ... they are happy.
 They were, as people as told me, suppressed, not stupid."

 However, Thomas said the US would be watching Mnangagwa's next moves carefully.
 US State Department sanctions on Mnangagwa in response to what the US called "acts of violence and other human rights abuses against political opponents" remain in effect.

-"This is a new day, this is an opportunity for him and his cabinet to live up to the wonderful 2013 Zimbabwean constitution.
+"This is a new day, this is an opportunity for him and his Cabinet to live up to the wonderful 2013 Zimbabwean constitution.
 And that is what we will tell them."

 "It is your constitution, it is democratic, it is something you endorsed when you were minister of justice and later as vice president.
 This is for your people.
 So live up to it and the United States will find a way to partner," he said.